-Contemplative practices (e.g. mindfulness and compassion meditation) and participative processes (e.g. Systemic Konsensing, Bohm Dialogue, Council, Art of Hosting [9-13]) can enhance skills and capabilities to engage in collaborative research environments.
+Methods: Contemplative practices (e.g. mindfulness and compassion meditation) and participative processes (e.g. Systemic Konsensing, Bohm Dialogue, Council, NVC, Art of Hosting [9-13]) can enhance skills and capabilities to engage in collaborative research environments.
 This includes a gradual familiarization with a perspective of wholeness and interdependence that counters prevailing cultural narratives of scarcity and separation.
-Such a perspective shift facilitates inter- and trans-disciplinary research, as these kinds of collaboration can be highly challenging without skillful means of engaging with one's own and others' lived experience.
+Such a perspective shift facilitates inter- and trans-disciplinary research, as such collaborations can be challenging without skillful means of engaging with one's own and others' lived experience.